heimrichhannot/contao-advanced-user-permissions-bundle/README.md

 # Contao Advanced User Permissions Bundle

-A bundle to customize the contao backend dashboard.
+A bundle to add more additional user permissions to contao.

+Sometimes more granular user permissions are needed, then contao already provides out of the box.
+This bundle adds some additional restrictions to gain more flexibility.

 ## Features
 - adds following additional permissions